Predicting topological quantum phase transition from dynamics via multisite entanglement: Introduction

-We demonstrate that genuine multipartite entanglement measure, quantified by generalized geometric measure \cite{ggm_aditi} and block entanglement of the dynamical state can successfully determine the TQPT present in the ground state, despite the fact that entanglement has not yet been established as a quantifier for identifying DQPT (cf. \cite{stavPRB}).
-In particular, time-averaged GGM and block logarithmic negativity \cite{neg4, neg5} of the evolved state both change from concave to convex at the phase transition point, resulting in non-analytic behavior in their derivatives.
+We demonstrate that the genuine multipartite entanglement measure, quantified by the generalized geometric measure (GGM) \cite{ggm_aditi} and block entanglement of the dynamical state can successfully determine the TQPT present in the ground state, even though entanglement has not yet been established as a quantifier for identifying DQPT (cf. \cite{stavPRB}).
+In particular, both the time-averaged GGM and block logarithmic negativity \cite{neg4, neg5} of the evolved state change from concave to convex with the variation of the strength in the nonlinear perturbation at the phase transition point, resulting in non-analytic behavior in their derivatives.
 Further, we observe that if both the initial and final Hamiltonians belong to the topologically ordered phases, the evolved state possesses a substantial amount of average multipartite entanglement.
-Going beyond the unitary dynamics, our studies also reveal that when the entire system is affected by the local environment, the time-averaged block entanglement decays although the behavior of entanglement can predict the topological critical point.
+Going beyond the unitary dynamics, our studies also reveal that when the entire system is affected by the local environment, the time-averaged block entanglement decays, although the behavior of entanglement can still predict the topological critical point.

-The organization of the paper goes as follows.
-In Sec. \ref{sec:models}, we first introduce the nonlinearly perturbed Kitaev code as well as topological criticalities in static scenarios and we also describe the evolution due to the sudden quench.
-The physical quantities that we apply to detect quantum phase transition in dynamics are discussed in Sec. \ref{sec:measure}.
-In Secs. \ref{sec:dqptecho} and \ref{sec:entcritical}, we present The results where Loschmidt echo and multipartite entanglement applied in the evolved states to detect QPT in equilibrium.
-When the local noise affects all the sites in the lattice, the entanglement of the dynamical state is still capable to identify quantum criticality as shown in Sec. \ref{sec:criticaldecoh}.
+The organization of this paper is as follows.
+In Sec. \ref{sec:models}, we introduce the nonlinearly perturbed Kitaev code as well as topological criticalities in static scenarios and also describe the evolution due to sudden quench.
+The physical quantities that we apply to detect the quantum phase transition in dynamics are discussed in Sec. \ref{sec:measure}.
+In Sec. \ref{sec:dqptecho}, we present the patterns of the Loschmidt echo and the multipartite entanglement of the evolved states and illustrate that their dynamical behavior can detect the TQPT at equilibrium.
+When the local noise affects all the sites in the lattice, the entanglement of the dynamical state is still capable of identifying quantum criticality as shown in Sec. \ref{sec:criticaldecoh}.
 We summarize in Sec. \ref{sec:conclu}.